BenConstable9/Treasure-Hunt/Sprint 1 - README.md

 This is a submission for Sprint 1.
 There are three types of documents that you will find the following places.

 ## PROCESS DOCUMENTS
-Our process documents are managed in the GitHub Projects platform The link to our project page is below.
+Our process documents are managed in the GitHub Projects platform.
+The link to our project page is below.
 We (BenConstable9) have added mattcollison to the board so it is visible.

 GitHub Project Kanban Board link: [https://github.com/BenConstable9/Treasure-Hunt/projects/1] (User must be logged in and added to the Project)

-We have also taken regular snapshots of the kanban board to archive our progress.
+We have also taken regular snapshots of the Kanban Board to archive our progress.
 These are held in the repository below.

 [./Process-Documents/Kanban Board Screenshots/](./Process-Documents/Kanban Board Screenshots/)